msuzen/Julia/README.md

 # Julia
 Julia: Fractal Image Data Generator

-The package aim at generating Julia and Mandelbrot sets with given initial conditions and resolution.
+The package aim at generating Julia and Mandelbrot sets with given initial conditions and resolution using an escape time algorithm.
+A resulting data matrix is represents escape times at each matrix entry.

 ## Julia Set

-[Julia set](https://en.wikipedia.org/wiki/Julia_set) data can be generated with the `JuliaImage` command.
+[Julia set](https://en.wikipedia.org/wiki/Julia_set) data can be generated with the `JuliaImage` function.
 An example case,

 ```r